 It was supposed to be a nice weekend, but for many people working in IT and security organizations, last weekend turned out to be a nightmare.
 A self-replicating ransomware going by the name of WannaCry hit several hundreds of thousands of computers worldwide, many of them in large organizations – the NHS, Renault, and Telefonica have been mentioned in the news.
 Every time such an attack makes it to the headlines, the priority for IT and security people is to manage the crisis: contain the spread, eradicate the worm, and resume normal business operations.
 This can take hours or days (and nights), sometimes longer, but hopefully everything is back to normal before the next one hits.

-Upon activation, the biometry option offers 2 alternatives, “biometry enabled” or “biometry forced”.
+Upon activation of this option, it offers 2 alternatives, “biometry enabled” or “biometry forced”.
 The former applies to services that require users to enter a PIN as a second factor.
 Users who opt for it replace that PIN with biometrics.
-The latter mandates biometry as the second factor.
+The latter mandates biometry as the second factor, therefore adding the authentication service on a smartphone will succeed only if that smartphone has a fingerprint sensor.

-inWebo support of biometry as a second factor can be leveraged with
+Biometry as a second factor can implemented with

 - inWebo Authenticator version 4.2.0 or higher.
 The App supports Apple TouchID, as well as fingerprint sensors on Android Marshmallow (6.0+) smartphones.